Can You Switch Car Insurance Too Often? What Insurers Won't Tell You

 Always make sure your new policy's start date overlaps with or matches your old policy's cancellation date.
 Even a single day without coverage can appear as a lapse and be used against you when underwriters price your next policy.

-You can learn more about continuous car insurance coverage gaps and how they affect your premiums long-term.
+You can learn more about switching car insurance companies and why your insurance history documentation matters when changing carriers.

 Farmers logo